A16z doesn’t invest, it manifests – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 Natasha and Danny and Alex and Grace were all here to chat through the week’s biggest tech happenings.
 In very good Show News™, Chris is back!
 He’s working on the next iteration of the show, something that you will be able to see starting Very Soon.
-Get hype!
+Get hyped!

 Today though, we had a delectable dish of dynamic doings, namely news items of the following persuasion: